FREE PHONE PLAN - No Credit Card Necessary

 A: Not at all.
 Just look at our history of sharing music videos such as Coheed & Cambria's "Island" which features two male street performers who share a kiss at the end, I thought it was edgy for the time and the song has a great message.
 One of the first videos we ever shared was "Apple Juice" by Taintstick because my podcasting partner at the time liked it and I thought it was funny.
 I also really enjoy a handful of Pansy Division songs ("Luv Luv Luv" is an all-time fav).
 We have at least one trans artist in our live radio rotation and I think they have two of the best songs played on our airwaves.
 I have no problem with people being who they want to be and loving who they want to love.

-What I do have a problem with is having such opinions shoved in my face or forced upon me or being judged for being a cis "white" male.
+What I do have a major problem with is having such opinions shoved in my face or forced upon me or being judged for being a cis "white" male.
 Be gay all you want.
 Just don't expect me to be anything more than an "ally."
 Unfortunately, in the past my support of gay or trans people has led me to being surrounded by the wrong people.
 Which leaves me hesitant to show such open support moving forward.
+If LGBT-nazis are gonna label me and call me names anyways then I have no problems with going back to saying words like "faggot" and using "that's gay" as an insult again.
+How about that?

 I've often been accused by friends and family who thought I was gay.
 I'm socially awkward, probably on the autism spectrum.
 I may not be gay but I've always related with gay people and had sympathy for them in terms of feeling like an "outsider."